-If you are looking to move data from MongoDB to Redshift, I reckon that you are trying to upgrade your analytics set up to a modern data stack.
+If you are looking to move data from MongoDB to Redshift, I reckon that you are trying to upgrade your analytics setup to a modern data stack.
 Great move!

 Kudos to you for taking up this mammoth of a task!
 In this blog, I have tried to share my two cents on how to make the data migration from MongoDB to Redshift easier for you.

-Before we jump to the details, I feel it is important to understand a little bit on the nuances of how MongoDB and Redshift operate.
+Before we jump to the details, I feel it is important to understand a little bit about the nuances of how MongoDB and Redshift operate.
 This will ensure you understand the technical nuances that might be involved in MongoDB to Redshift ETL.
 In case you are already an expert at this, feel free to skim through these sections or skip them entirely.

 Why perform MongoDB to Redshift ETL?